IamRaviTejaG/product-catalog/README.md

 #### The `.env` file
 The `.env` file holds the important variables for the whole application which include the database URL, database port, application port, etc.

-**NOTE**: When running tests, make sure to point the `MONGO_URL` at the test database in order to avoid garbage collection in the main database.
+**NOTE**: When running tests, make sure to point the `MONGO_URL` at the test database to avoid garbage collection in the main database.

 #### npm scripts
 The `package.json` file contains five scripts for running locally: `linter`, `test`, `coverage`, `build` & `start`.